How do you create (E-commerce) events in Google Tag Manager?

 Step 4: Create additional variables (optional)

 You can send additional data to GA4 in addition to the events.
-When you have correctly configured the data layer, it sends all kinds of additional data about the products to GTM.
-You can use these for more insight.
+When you have configured the data layer correctly, it sends all kinds of additional data about the products to GTM.
+You can use this for more insight.
 The following variables can be sent along with the datalayer:

 Datalayer variable | Description |